UCB-stat-159-f25/proj02-group01/README.md

 - All static and interactive plots generated in Parts 1–4 are saved automatically in the outputs/ folder for reproducibility.
 - The project is fully reproducible by running each notebook.
 - The environment is specified in environment.yml, so you will need to ensure you have run "conda env create -f environment.yml" to have "sotu" environment ready.
-- All required data files are included in the data/ folder.
+- The required data file (sotu.csv) is included in the data/ folder.